Skip to content

 def tree_to_string(estimator, feature_names, labels=None, output_mode="INFER"):

-"""Function to convert a sklearn decision tree object to a string format that EE can interpret
+"""Convert a sklearn decision tree object to a string format that EE can interpret

-estimator (sklearn.tree.estimator): An estimator consisting of multiple decision tree classifiers.
-Expects object to contain estimators_ attribute
+estimator (sklearn.tree.estimator): An estimator consisting of multiple decision

-feature_names (Iterable[str]): List of strings that define the name of features (i.e. bands) used to create the model
+feature_names (Iterable[str]): List of strings that define the name of features

-labels (Iterable[numeric]): List of class labels to map outputs to, must be numeric values.
+numeric values.
 If None, then raw outputs will be used. default = None

 output_mode (str): the output mode of the estimator.
-Options are "INFER", "CLASSIFIATION", or "REGRESSION" (capitalization does not matter). default = "INFER"
+Options are "INFER",

 tree_str (str): string representation of decision tree estimator

-RuntimeError: raises run time error when function cannot determine if the estimator is for regression or classification problem
+RuntimeError: raises run time error when function cannot determine if the

 """

-# extract out the information need to build the tree string
+# Extract out the information need to build the tree string.

 n_nodes = estimator.tree_.node_count